PoC vs Prototype vs MVP: What Startups Need to Know

 When Should You Use an MVP?

-• Testing market demand for your product.
+• Test market demand for your product.

-• Collecting feedback for future product iterations.
+• Collect feedback for future product iterations.

 • Validating your business idea before scaling.

-MVP Best Practices for Startups
+Best MVP Practices for Startups

-• Focus on core feature development.
+• Focused core feature development.

 • Define the scope.

-• Emphasize on usability.
+• Emphasize usability.

 • Utilize agile app development methodology.